kachick/chawan/doc/architecture.md

 ### JS in the pager

-Currently this is very limited: keybindings can be assigned JavaScript functions in the config, and then the pager executes those when the keybindings are pressed.
+Keybindings can be assigned JavaScript functions in the config, and then the pager executes those when the keybindings are pressed.

-(This turns out to be a rather poor configuration system, so we have a plan to improve it [here](https://todo.sr.ht/~bptato/chawan/6).
-Just need to implement it some time...)

 Also, contents of the start.startup-script option are executed at startup.
 This is used when `cha` is called with the `-r` flag.

-There *is* an API, but it's somewhat underdocumented.
+There *is* an API, described at [api.md](api.md).
 Web APIs are exposed to pager too, but you cannot operate on the DOMs themselves from the pager, unless you create one yourself with DOMParser.parseFromString.

 [config.md](config.md) describes all commands that are used in the default config.

-A more complete description of the API can be found in [api.md](api.md).

 ### JS in the buffer